Skole-Projekt-gruppe/CardioCoach/README.md

 ```
 https://www.strava.com/oauth/token?client_id=&client_secret=&code=&grant_type=
 ```
-6. Store your Strava credentials in your `.env` file:
+6. Store your Strava credentials in your `.env` file.

+### ChatGPT

+1. Create a key on [OpenAI API Platform](https://platform.openai.com/api-keys)
+2. Store the credential in your `.env` file.

 Now your CardioCoach app is ready to fetch Strava data and interact with ChatGPT!